danielaparker/jsoncons/doc/ref/data-model.md

 - array
 - object

-In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big numbers, decimal fractions and binary encodings.
+In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big integers, big decimals, bigfloats and binary encodings.
 This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that have them, for example, the mappings between the jsoncons and CBOR data items are shown below: